Synthetic Abundance Maps for Unsupervised Super-Resolution of Hyperspectral Remote Sensing Images: Introduction and Related Work

 Regardless of the application, hyperspectral data generally suffer from low spatial resolution due to the need to capture narrow spectral bands, which limits the amount of photons per pixel.
 To preserve a sufficient signal-to-noise ratio, sensors use larger pixels, which reduces spatial precision.
 This limitation is particularly critical in remote sensing, where the distance between the sensor and the scene further degrades spatial precision.
 To address this challenge, super-resolution techniques aim to improve the spatial resolution of HSIs while preserving their spectral consistency.
-Existing methods for hyperspectral super-resolution can be grouped into two main categories: \begin{list}{}{}
+Existing methods for hyperspectral super-resolution can be grouped into two main categories: \begin{list}{}{ }

 \item \textbf{MSI-HSI fusion} : This strategy seeks to combine a high-spatial, low-spectral resolution multispectral image (MSI) with a low-spatial, high-spectral resolution HSI.
 A widely used intermediary step for this purpose is hyperspectral unmixing \cite{yokoya2017hyperspectral}, which decomposes each pixel into a linear combination of endmembers (pure material spectral signatures) and their corresponding abundances \cite{bioucas2012hyperspectral}.
 The key idea is to extract the spatial details from the MSI (via its abundance) and to combine them with the spectral information provided by the endmembers of the HSI.
+Since the MSI provides a high-resolution spatial reference, most fusion-based approaches do not require access to a ground-truth super-resolved HSI during training; instead, they can be trained in an unsupervised manner by enforcing consistency with the observed MSI and HSI through the degradation model \cite{aburaed2023review}.
 Several deep learning-based methods have extended this principle.
 For example, HyCoNet \cite{zheng2020coupled} introduces a three-branch autoencoder structure capable of jointly estimating the point spread function (PSF) and spectral response function (SRF) from the data.
 More recently, Hong et al. \cite{hong2023decoupled} proposed a fusion architecture that decouples the MSI and HSI into common and sensor-specific components before recombining them in a shared feature space to produce a fused output image.

 \item \textbf{Single Image Super-Resolution (SISR)} :In contrast to fusion methods, SISR approaches aim to reconstruct a high-spatial resolution HSI from a single low-spatial resolution observation, without relying on external guidance from an MSI.
 Early SISR techniques were model-driven.
 For instance, Akgun et al. \cite{akgun2005super} formulated super-resolution as an inverse problem, solved using Projection Onto Convex Sets (POCS) \cite{bauschke1996projection}.
 With the rise of deep learning, data-driven methods have become predominant.
 A common approach is to use Convolutional Neural Networks (CNNs) that can learn the mapping from low- to high-resolution directly from training data.
 Yuan et al. \cite{yuan2017hyperspectral} leveraged transfer learning by training networks on natural images and adapting them to hyperspectral data.